Genesis Live: Background and recording

+Release and reception

+Genesis Live was released on 20 July 1973 as part of Charisma's new CLASS budget imprint series.
+It became the band's highest-charting album to date and their first to enter the UK top ten, peaking at No. 9.
+Stratton-Smith noted that the live record temporarily outsold Foxtrot.
+Its US release followed in 1974, several months after Selling England by the Pound, and marked the final Charisma album distributed in North America by Buddah Records before the label transferred its distribution rights to Atlantic Records.
+The American release frustrated Gabriel, who believed it breached an agreement with Charisma that restricted the record's distribution to the UK.
+Gabriel also felt the release was produced with insufficient quality control and was counterproductive, as it featured an outdated live set.
+The band remained dissatisfied with the album and it was temporarily deleted from their catalogue in 1977 following the release of their second live double-LP, Seconds Out (1977).

 A remastered version was released on CD in 1994 by Virgin in Europe and Atlantic in the US and Canada.
 A remixed version was included in 2009's Genesis Live 1973–2007 set, also released by Virgin in Europe and Atlantic in the U.S. and Canada.

-A surrealistic short story by Peter Gabriel was printed on the back cover of the album.
-William Friedkin, who directed the film The Exorcist, read the story and was interested in possibly working with Gabriel on a film.
-Discussions with Friedkin took Gabriel away from the 1974 recording of The Lamb Lies Down on Broadway, his final album with the group.

-Critical reception

 Rolling Stone gave the album a brief but positive review, commenting that "this album goes a long way toward capturing the gripping power and mysticism that has many fans acclaiming Genesis as 'the greatest live band ever.
 A retrospective review by AllMusic was also resoundingly positive.
 They remarked "it's doubtful that anyone ever got a richer sound out of a Mellotron on-stage than Tony Banks does on this album, and Steve Hackett, Mike Rutherford, and Phil Collins' playing is all quite amazing as a whole unit, holding together some very complex music in a live setting".
 They judged all the recordings to be far superior to their studio originals.